jpoehnelt/blog/src/posts/mogollon-monster-100-2021.md

 A week ago I attempted my second 100 mile ultra race, the Mogollon Monster 100 mile.
 This was one of the **most brutal races** I have competed in, but somehow **I finished 11th**!

-{% image "src/images/mogollon-monster-100/trail.jpeg", "rugged trails of the Mogollon Rim" %}
+{% image src="src/images/mogollon-monster-100/trail.jpeg", alt="rugged trails of the Mogollon Rim", lazy=false %}

 ## About the Mogollon Monster